ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 * UC Berkeley is generally ranked the highest in university rankings such as the US News & World Report rankings.
 While it is up to debate whether these rankings are at all accurate, they to definitely sway public opinion.
 This is a likely reason that in our chart, UC Berkeley loses very little value for a school of its size but is the target for a lot of value from other UC schools.
 * We see that UC Los Angeles and UC San Francisco serve as the major sources of value loss with most of UC Los Angeles' lost value going to UC Davis and UC Berkeley and most of UC San Francisco's lost value going to UC Los Angeles and UC Berkeley.
-* It it perhaps worth noting that geographic proximity might affect where lost value goes.
-For example, UC Irvien and UC Los Angeles are relatively close, which might be why most of UC Irvine's lost value goes to UC Los Angeles.
+* It is perhaps worth noting that geographic proximity might affect where lost value goes.
+For example, UC Irvine and UC Los Angeles are relatively close, which might be why most of UC Irvine's lost value goes to UC Los Angeles.
 Employees perhaps look for jobs close to where they already are.
 We see a similar pattern with most of UC Davis' lost value going to UC Berkeley.

 <a name="correl"></a>